 Cristal started at Gymcats when she was 6, and has worked with Cassie Rice and Jill Preston through her whole career.
 She has had a great gymnastics career in every event, and in 2017, won the AA at all her regular meets.
 She also was the highest Level 10 score at the Lady Luck meet in Las Vegas and qualified to the Nastia Cup.
 At the 2017 Nevada State meet, she won all events and the AA with a 38.375, and continued to do a great job at the Region 1 Championships with 2nd place AA, and is the regional bar champion.
 At the 2017 JO Nationals, she won the bars title, 2nd on beam and placed 3rd AA, and made the JO National Team!
 She's looking forward to her last Level 10 season this year and her goal is to graduate with an Advanced Honors Diploma from Green Valley High in Henderson, NV.
 She is committed to the University of Utah on a full ride scholarship, and will be starting there during the 2018-19 year.
 Thank you to MSO for considering her for Gymnast of the Year and placing her in the Top 45!!

-I am Elizabeth Gantner and I am 12 years old from Indianapolis, Indiana.
-I train at JPAC with my coaches, Dave Marus and Jaycie Phelps and I hope to qualify Junior Elite in 2018.
-After an amazing level 8 season in 2016, my coaches and I decided I would compete level 10 and try to qualify Hopes in 2017.
+I am Elizabeth Gantner and I am 15 years old from Indianapolis, Indiana.
+I train at JPAC with my coaches, Dave Marus and Jaycie Phelps and I will be a first year Senior Elite in 2020.
+In 2019, I qualified junior Elite at the Biles Invitational placing second All Around and first on bars.
+I participated in Developmental camp at Flip Fest and the Junior Worlds Trials at EVO in Florida and then the American and US Classic.
+In 2018, I qualified to Level 10 JO Nationals where I placed on bars.
+I qualified Junior Elite at the Auburn Elite Qualifier placing first All Around and first on bars and beam.
+After an amazing level 8 season in 2016 which ended with 5 gold medals at the Region 5 championships, my coaches and I decided I would compete level 10 and try to qualify Hopes in 2017.
 Early in the year, I competed one meet at level 9 and achieved my elite compulsory score before competing my first level 10 meet at Metroplex in Texas.
 In February, I made my Hopes Optional score at the Brestyans Qualifier in Las Vegas.
 In my second ever level 10 all around meet in Orlando, I went 4 for 4 and qualified to the Nastia Liukin Cup with a 38.175.
 I followed that with another 38+ all around at our own JPAC Midwest Showdown.
 I had an amazing time at the Nastia Cup even though it wasn't my best meet.
 I went on to States, Regionals, and JO Nationals where I was State and Regional beam champion and finished third on beam at JO Nationals.
-I am thankful for all of the support from my family, my coaches and my teammates and look forward to 2018.
+I am thankful for all of the support from my family, my coaches and my teammates and look forward to my first year as a Senior Elite!

 My name is Erin-Grace Caña and I am a competitive Gymnast at Kurt Thomas Gymnastics.
 I started Gymnastics four years ago when I was almost thirteen.
 The coaches at Kurt Thomas, such as Kurt and Beckie Thomas, are incredible and they have helped me to become the Gymnast I am today, despite the late start.
 They have taught me lessons I would never have learned on my own outside of Gymnastics.
 They have been with me through my best and my worst.
 In the 4 years that I have been at Kurt Thomas Gymnastics, they have taken me from receiving 2nd All Around at my only Level 3 meet, to winning the floor title at Western Nationals in Level 9 (2017).
 Each season with KT has brought its own accomplishments.
 In my entire career as a Gymnast so far, I have acquired 14 state titles, 6 regional titles, and a Western National title, ranging from Levels 4 through 9.
 Each competition and practice has been a learning experience.
 This season I hope to compete Level 10 and possibly qualify as an Elite.
 I am forever thankful to my amazing coaches at Kurt Thomas who gave me, a thirteen year old, a chance to participate in this sport.
 They have helped me grow and improve in more ways than I could have imagined.
 I have a new Instagram account, so if you would like to follow me, please look me at https://www.instagram.com/ecana.gymnast/